hhd-dev/hwinfo/devices/readme.md

+# HW Dump Instructions
+Below you will find the commands for performing a hardware dump for a device.

 ## ACPI Collection
 The tools required to dump the ACPI tables of a computer can be found in the packages `acpica-tools` in Debian and `acpica` in Arch.